List of Kamen Rider Kabuto characters: Jyuka Tendou

-13-year-old Jyuka Tendou (天道 樹花, Tendō Juka) is presented as Souji's younger sister, but in truth she seems to be his younger cousin.
+13-year-old Jyuka Tendou (天道 樹花, Tendō Juka) is presented as Souji's younger sister, but in truth seems to be adopted.
 They were both taken in by their grandmother after the Shibuya meteorite crash.
-She's really close to Souji, who she calls "older brother", and tends to act the same way he does; such as talking about her grandmother and pointing to the sky.
+She's really close to Souji, whom she calls "older brother", and tends to act the same way he does, such as talking about her grandmother and pointing to the sky.
 She was injured in a car crash caused by Kamishiro, but blows it off to her brother's concern.
 She also assists her brother in running noodle carts across town.
 She has different ways of saying "Good Morning" to Souji and loves his cooking.
 Lately, she has been targeted by ZECT and the Worms.
-So far two Worms, disguised as Misaki and Daisuke, tried to either kidnap or kill her.
+So far, two Worms, disguised as Misaki and Daisuke, have tried to either kidnap or kill her.

-She seems to be aware of the Zecters as the Kabuto, TheBee, and Drake Zecters fly around the entire Tendou household, while the Sasword Zecter crawls on the dining table.
-It is unclear, however, whether she knows that Souji is a Kamen Rider.
+She seems to eventually becomes aware of the Zecters when the Kabuto, TheBee, and Drake Zecters begin to fly around the entire Tendou household, while the Sasword Zecter crawls on the dining table.
 During the epilogue, it is shown that she has accepted Hiyori as her "sister" and is now working with her at the Bistro la Selle.

 Jyuka Tendou is portrayed by Natsumi Okumura (奥村 夏未, Okumura Natsumi).